American Journal of Physics®

 - Main body, divided into sections and subsections as appropriate

-- Concluding section (optional)
+- Appendices (optional)

 Most papers also contain figures and/or tables (with captions) that "float" outside the sequential order of the main text so they can be placed at the top or bottom of a final printed page.
 In your initially submitted manuscript, place each figure or table near where it is first referenced, without assuming that it will stay in that exact location when the paper is published.

 To allow two-way anonymous review, you should omit author name(s), affiliation(s), and acknowledgements from your initially submitted manuscript.
 (You will still provide this information to the editor, via the manuscript submission form.)
 If and when your manuscript is conditionally accepted, be sure to include name(s) and affiliation(s) in your editable manuscript file.
 Changes to citations may also be necessary, but the submitted paper should allow reviewers to access all necessary information; please read here for more details.

 You may choose to have your Chinese, Japanese, or Korean names published in your own language alongside the English versions in the author list.
 For further information, please see AIPP’s guidelines for Chinese, Japanese, or Korean names below.

 The abstract should summarize the paper’s contents as concisely as possible.
 It should make the goals of the paper clear and state the main results or conclusions directly.
 The abstract should be written so that any physicist, regardless of area of specialization, can read and understand it.